rust-lang/rustc-dev-guide/src/sanitizers.md

 [`tests/ui/sanitizer/`][test-ui] directory.

-Testing sanitizer functionality requires the sanitizer runtimes (built when `build.sanitizer = true` in `bootstrap.toml`) and target providing support for particular a sanitizer.
+Testing sanitizer functionality requires the sanitizer runtimes (built when `build.sanitizer = true` in `bootstrap.toml`) and a target providing support for particular a sanitizer.
 When a sanitizer is unsupported on a given target, sanitizer tests will be ignored.
 This behaviour is controlled by compiletest `needs-sanitizer-*` directives.